All Episodes

 They're mad as hell that the Democrats did not meet with Cindy Sheehan, for example.

-And they are they have they have their own litmus test for their presidential nominee, and it better be one that's anti-war, or they're not gonna they're not gonna offer their support.
+And they have their own litmus test for their presidential nominee, and it better be one that's anti-war or they're not going to offer their support.

 So one of these websites is called Daily Chaos, K-O-S.